devldavydov/howtovpn/openvpn/README.md

 `systemctl daemon-reload`\
 `systemctl start autossh.service`
 6. Now your OpenVPN client can connect to `Server 1.1.1.1` but this connection will be tunneled to `Server 2.2.2.2`.

+### Make local server address accessible through VPN

+Sometimes it's necessary to have your webserver running locally on server.
+And access to it should be only through VPN connection.

+1. Create dummy interface on server: `ip link add dummy0 type dummy`
+2. Set IP address for dummy: `ip addr add 192.168.100.100/24 dev dummy0`
+3. In OpenVPN server conf file add: `push "192.168.100.100 255.255.255.255"`
+4. Restart OpenVPN server
+5. Address 192.168.100.100 will be accessible from your client device with turned on VPN connection
+6. To delete dummy: `ip link delete dummy0`
+7. TODO: describe how to make dummy persistent

 ### Additional info:
 1. [Ubuntu OpenVPN guide](https://ubuntu.com/server/docs/how-to-install-and-use-openvpn)